-Justin Cheng is a PhD student in Computer Science at Stanford University, advised by Jure Leskovec and Michael Bernstein.
-He's broadly interested in data mining, social computing, and social networks.
-His work is supported by a Microsoft Research PhD Fellowship and a Stanford Graduate Fellowship.
+I'm a PhD student in Computer Science at Stanford University, advised by Jure Leskovec and Michael Bernstein.
+My work lies at the intersection of data science, computational social science, and social computing.
+I'm supported by a Microsoft Research PhD Fellowship and a Stanford Graduate Fellowship.

 Press: Data Mining Reveals How The "Down-Vote" Leads To A Vicious Circle Of Negative Feedback (Physics arXiv Blog), and comments, both positive and negative, on Reddit (2), Slashdot, and Hacker News.